Dragan Skočić

-Dragan Skočić (born 3 September 1968) is a Croatian professional football coach and former player, who is the manager of Iranian club Tractor.
+Dragan Skočić (born 3 September 1968) is a Croatian professional football coach and former player.

 Skočić played as a midfielder in Croatia, Spain and the UAE for Rijeka, Las Palmas, Compostela, Novalja and Al-Ittihad Kalba.

 Playing career

 Skočić, a midfielder, played professional club football in Croatia for Rijeka and NK Novalja, in Spain for Las Palmas and Compostela, and in the UAE for Al-Ittihad Kalba.
 He was the first player from the Croatian football league who went abroad to play professionally.

 Coaching career

 Early career

 After his playing career, Skočić went on to complete the Football Academy at the Croatian Football Academy and the Coach Education and Training Department at the Zagreb Faculty of Kinesiology, receiving an UEFA-PRO Coach diploma and a Professional Bachelor of the Coaching Profession.

 Rijeka

 He became manager of his hometown club, Rijeka, in 2005.
 Skočić secured one trophy for the club, winning the Croatian Cup for the 2005–06 season.